MaxAndrewNZ/AutonomousNavigation/progress.md

 ## Optimising Landrov - Dec 2

-Attempting to move the pointcloud downsampling to the Landrov.
+- Attempting to move the pointcloud downsampling to the Landrov.
 This should hopefully reduce lag due to sending large pointcloud strings over wifi.
+Have not completed this due to having to install Open3D on the Landrov and likely having to do a lot of processing onboard the vehicle.
+I will revisit this point if it is necessary.
+For now it will return to the backlog.

+- The Landrov was updated to no longer send rgb and depth images.
+This should increase its efficiency when wending pointclouds over wifi.

-## Set Turning Times
+## Set Turning Times - Dec 2

 - Creating methods to handle turning the vehicle a set angle.
 - Have to calculate the angle of the vehicle relative to the wall.
 This could be done with plane estimation or with a simplier two point calculation.

-### Testing Turning
+### Testing Turning - Dec 2

+- The system could follow a flat wall, making small angle adjustments when needed.
+These adjustments were quite aggressive.
+- The current method resulted in issues wen the rover was outside of the target distance error range.
+It would turn towards the wall if it was too far away.
+However, this resuted in the average distance increasing due to taking the two region average for the distance average.
+This will need to change to fix this issue.
+I will investigate a more robust method for wall following using a depth camera.